-Reporting to the Training Manager, the Training Coordinator is responsible for providing training to Donor Collections’ staff on all aspects of the collection process.
+Reporting to the Training Coordinator and Training Manager, the Training Specialist I is responsible for providing training to Donor Collections’ staff on all aspects of the collection process.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following; other duties may be assigned.
 Management retains the discretion to add to or change the duties of the position at any time.

-· Demonstrates knowledge of best practices in training concepts and procedures.
+· Demonstrating knowledge of best practices in training concepts and procedures.

-· Present information using a variety of instructional techniques or formats, such as role playing, simulations, team exercises, group discussions, videos or lectures.
+· Present information using a variety of instructional techniques or formats, such as role playing, simulations, team exercises, group discussion, videos or lectures.

-· Teach at least 4 sessions (Screening, Phlebotomy and Apheresis) independently.
+· Teach at least 2 sessions (Screening and Phlebotomy) independently.

-· Performs annual staff certification and competency assessments in CPR, First Aid and other areas as required.
+· Conducting annual staff certification and administering competency assessments in CPR, First Aid and other areas as required.

-· Maintains proficient knowledge of Blood Center policies, AABB standards, FDA regulations, Standard Operating Procedures and ensures practices trained follow cGMPs and comply with all applicable regulations.
+· Maintaining proficient knowledge of Donor Collections standard operating procedures and ensuring training material and delivery follow cGMPs and comply with all applicable regulations.

 · Communicate with internal and external customers and responds to client concerns in a timely and professional manner.